Chhaviroy/House-Price-prediction/README.md

 # House-Price-prediction
-"ML project for predicting real estate prices using regression techniques and exploratory data analysis
+ML project for predicting real estate prices using regression techniques and exploratory data analysis